aakaru/Mini-Projects/README.md

 # Mini projects in Go
-Here are some of the most common projects built in Go, helping you to discover more about the language, as well as sharpening your skills if you're a beginner.
-I'll be adding these projects on daily basis, from beginner to advance.
+Here are some of the most common projects built in Go, helping you to take a deeper dive into the workd of Go Programming Language.
+Projects play a vital role in enhancing your knowledge and logic building, as well as sharpening your skills.
+I'll be adding these projects on daily basis, ranging from beginner to advance.

 ## Let's Go!
 <img src="gopher-space.jpg" alt="Gopher in Space" width="300">